CodeYourFuture/curriculum/content/js3/blocks/using-map/index.md

 }
 ```

-In this example, our goal is to create a new array of doubled numbers given this array and function.
-In other words, we want to create the array `[10, 40, 60]`.
-Firstly, we can observe a one-to-one mapping:
+Our goal is to create a new array of doubled numbers given this array and function.
+We want to create the array `[10, 40, 60]`.
+Look, it's another "one to one mapping"

 ```mermaid
 ---